W. Bradford Wilcox: Work

+Wilcox has been a strong proponent of the "success sequence", arguing that data show that people who graduate high school, get a full-time job, and have children after marriage are consequently less likely to be poor.
+Critics argue that scholars like Wilcox pay too little attention to social structures that stymie individual efforts to escape poverty.
+The data supporting the success sequence reflect selection effects, in their view: it demonstrates that advantaged young adults are more likely to graduate, get a job, and have children in wedlock—but it does not necessarily prove that people who graduate, get a job, and have children in wedlock will become successful.

+In 2013, Wilcox was revealed, along with Billy Dunne, as two of the three anonymous peer reviewers of a controversial study by Mark Regnerus, "How Different Are the Adult Children of Parents Who Have Same-Sex Relationships?
+Findings from the New Family Structures Study".
+Wilcox was the director of the Program on Family, Marriage and Democracy at the Witherspoon Institute, which funded Regnerus's study.
+The study was much criticized for its methodology and for allegations that it was shaped by funds from politically conservative organizations.

+Writing and testimony

 Wilcox's research on marriage, religion, and family life has been featured in the Los Angeles Times, The New York Times, The Wall Street Journal, The Washington Post, USA Today, Slate, The Huffington Post, National Review Online, National Journal, National Public Radio, CBS Evening News with Katie Couric, NBC's The Today Show, and numerous other media outlets.
 His work is also regularly cited in academic publications.

-Testimony

-In May 2014, Wilcox spoke along with several other experts at a meeting convened by the United Nations as part of the 20th Anniversary of the International Year of the Family.
+In May 2014, Wilcox and several other experts spoke at a meeting convened by the United Nations as part of the 20th Anniversary of the International Year of the Family.
 His topic was "The Family in Transition: Should We Be Concerned About Declines in Fertility and Marriage?"

-Additionally, in February 2015, Wilcox testified before the House Ways and Means Committee's Subcommittee on Human Resources about the challenges low-income families face in today's economy.
+In February 2015, Wilcox testified before the House Ways and Means Committee's Subcommittee on Human Resources about the challenges low-income families face in today's economy.

-Debate

-In July 2012, Mark Regnerus's newly published study titled "How Different Are the Adult Children of Parents Who Have Same-Sex Relationships?
-Findings from the New Family Structures Study" prompted much criticism regarding its methodology and allegations that it was influenced by two politically conservative organizations that helped fund the study.
-Later, James Wright, editor of Social Science Research, identified Paul Amato and W. Bradford Wilcox as two of the three anonymous peer reviewers who vetted the scientific methodology of this study.
+Wilcox contributed a piece to The Atlantic in June 2023 that describes the growing political polarization of the sexes and what it means for the future of marriage.
+In August 2023, Wilcox wrote a piece for UnHerd based on research from the University of Chicago finding a 30-percentage-point happiness divide between married and unmarried Americans.
+In November 2021, Wilcox contributed a piece to the Wall Street Journal describing how Glenn Youngkin's victory in the Virginia gubernatorial race edged the Republican Party further toward becoming "the parents' party."